Green Us Green Homes Green Outside Green Go Green Earth About Greenfootsteps

 Sauerkraut (meaning "sour cabbage" in German) is a common fermented food for many people of central and Eastern Europe.
 Plenty of other nations have similar fermented foods - such as Korean Kimchi.
 Russians have similar foods, often with added beetroot.
 The Dutch are fond of sauerkraut with smoked sausages and in parts of the US "kraut juice" - the liquid reserved after the fermentation - is highly valued in some areas.
 Sauerkraut is often eaten as a relish or side dish for meats such as bratwurst or other continental sausages.

 Sauerkraut is now used worldwide but some of the mass-produced varieties may not be so great for your health.
 The usual problem is that companies add too much salt and/or nitrates to aid preservation, or they pasteurise the finished product - which wipes out the friendly bacteria which created the product in the first place.
+This turns the living food into a dead food which will certainly supply some calories as carbohydrates but not a lot else.

-If the fermentation and preservation procedure is carefully and well done, sauerkraut is a safe and healthy food.
 There are three main stages in its production and it is important that they are done correctly.
 Home-produced sauerkraut used to be covered with a linen cloth and the top layer was inspected daily, the brine being skimmed to remove harmful moulds.
 Now people generally use more sophisticated and sure methods, including specialised jars and accurate temperature controls.

 How real is my yogurt?

-How to tell if a yogurt is the real deal?
 Look for the words lactobacilli or Bulgarian yogurt or acidophilus on the label.
 Sometimes "active cultures" is somewhere on the label.
 Most plain yogurt still has some life in it but you can buy good quality ones in many health food shops and local farmers' markets.

 A good yogurt will easily make more when stirred into warmed milk.
 Leave it in a warm place (a vacuum flask is most reliable) for about 24 hours and a teaspoonful of yogurt in a glass of tepid milk becomes a glass of yogurt!
 Ideally you need to maintain the temperature at around 100 degrees Fahrenheit.